How did the Love Research Army get started?

 Who is conducting these studies?

 Studies supported by the Love Research Army are conducted by research teams at centers and institutions around the country.
-While these studies are not conducted by the Dr. Susan Love Foundation for Breast Cancer Research, each study goes through an extensive review process with our research team, our external Scientific Advisory Committee, and through each researcher's Institutional Review Board (IRB.)
-This process helps ensure that our members only receive the well-designed, scientifically sound studies that passed all three reviews.
+While these studies are not conducted by the Dr. Susan Love Foundation for Breast Cancer Research, each study goes through a review process with our research team and our external Scientific Advisory Committee.

 What types of studies does the Army support?